1 dead, 5 injured in NYC parking garage collapse in Lower Manhattan

 "This was an extremely dangerous operation for our firefighters.
 We responded to a call of a collapse in the building.
 We had firefighters inside the building conducting searches.
 The building was continuing to collapse.
 We made the decision to remove all our people from the building.
 Our robotics unit happened to be nearby.
 They were on scene very quickly.
 We deployed our robot dog into the building.
 They're able to give us a video inside, and then we were able to fly our drones inside to conduct an assessment and conduct searches," said FDNY Chief John Esposito.
 "At this time, we believe that we have the workers that were in danger all accounted for, all out of the building.
 That structure is very unstable."

-Esposito said the concrete slab floor crushed some cars inside when it collapsed.
+Esposito said the concrete slab floor crushed cars inside when it collapsed.

 The cause of the collapse was not yet known, and DOB personnel were checking neighboring buildings, he said.